|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Do you feel that setting a "goal" with your supervisee is a way of focusing his or her energy?
 In encouraging and assisting supervisees in establishing goals, you can help your supervisee in focusing him or herself better and elevate their performance.
 As you may know, a goal is an event, circumstance, object, or condition a supervisee strives to attain.

-On this track, we will examine the four characteristics of effective goal setting with your supervisee: setting specific goals; setting realistically difficult goals; mutual supervisee-supervisor goal agreement; and giving feedback.
+In this section, we will examine the four characteristics of effective goal setting with your supervisee: setting specific goals; setting realistically difficult goals; mutual supervisee-supervisor goal agreement; and giving feedback.

 Four Characteristics of Effective Goal Setting